Sochy27/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a directory containing C conditional statements
+This is a directory containing C-conditional_statements